Dr Yasmeen Narayan

 Biography

-Yasmeen Narayan is a Lecturer in Postcolonial and Psychosocial Studies who convenes the Culture Diaspora Ethnicity MA programme and the Race Forum at Birkbeck.
+Yasmeen Narayan is a postcolonial theorist, cultural historian and short story writer who is based in the Faculty of Humanities and Social Sciences.
+Yasmeen convenes the Culture Diaspora Ethnicity MA programme and the Race Forum at Birkbeck.

 -